-- The number of inmates who allege to have suffered sexual abuse who were held in involuntary segregated housing in the past 12 months for one to 24 hours awaiting completion of assessment was 0. - The number of inmates who allege to have suffered sexual abuse who were assigned to involuntary segregated housing in the past 12 months for longer than 30 days while awaiting alternative placement was 0. - From a review of inmates who allege to have suffered sexual abuse who were held in involuntary segregated housing in the past 12 months, the number of case files that include both a statement of the basis for facility's concern for the inmate's safety, and the reason or reasons why alternative means of separation could not be arranged was 0.
+- The number of inmates who alleged to have suffered sexual abuse who were held in involuntary segregated housing in the past 12 months for 1 to 24 hours awaiting completion of assessment was 0. - The number of inmates who allege to have suffered sexual abuse who were assigned to involuntary segregated housing in the past 12 months for longer than 30 days while awaiting alterative placement was 0.

-- Interviewed staff indicated that there were no inmates during the audit period that was placed in segregation for protection from sexual abuse or after having alleged sexual abuse, however, staff did understand that if an inmate placed in segregation for protection they would ensure that the inmate received programs, privileges, and education and work opportunities. - Interview with the Warden indicated that policy prohibits placing inmates at high risk for sexual victimization or who have alleged sexual abuse in involuntary segregated housing instead of other housing areas unless an assessment has determined there are no available alternative means of separation from potential abusers.
-It was also indicated that inmates at high risk for sexual victimization or who have alleged sexual abuse placed in involuntary segregated housing only until an alternative means of separation from likely abusers could be arranged. - Interview with the Warden indicated that the facility management team conducts sexual abuse incident review team meetings.
-The team includes upper-level management and allow for input from line supervisors, investigator, medical and counseling staff.
+Interviewed staff indicated that there were no inmates during the audit period that was placed in segregation for protection from sexual abuse or after having alleged sexual abuse; however, staff did understand that if an inmate was placed in segregation for protection they would ensure that the inmate received programs, privileges, and education and work opportunities.

+- Interview with the Warden indicated that policy prohibits placing inmates at high risk for sexual victimization or who have alleged sexual abuse in involuntary segregated housing instead of other housing areas unless an assessment has determined there are no available alternative means of separation from potential abusers.
+It was also indicated that inmates at high risk for sexual victimization or who have alleged sexual abuse be placed in involuntary segregated housing only until an alternative means of separation from likely abusers could be arranged. - Interview with the Warden indicated that the Facility Management Team conducts sexual abuse incident review team meetings.
+The team includes upper-level management and allows for input from line supervisors, investigators, medical and counseling staff.
 The team considers all requirements listed in the standard.